-Inpatient and outpatient stroke recovery rehab and complex stroke treatment
+What is stroke recovery rehab and complex stroke treatment?

 For complex stroke treatment we work with patients and their families to design therapy programs customized to specific goals.
 We care for more than 600 patients recovering from stroke every year and our intensive stroke recovery rehab program is certified and accredited by several national health care organizations.